- Affiliate Associate Professor, Global Health

 Select from the following:

-Dr. Cassel is an Associate Professor in the Department of Geography at the University of California Santa Barbara and a research associate with the Broom Center for Demography.
-She studies and teaches topics related to health geography, demography, and infectious disease epidemiology.
+I am an Associate Professor in the Department of Geography at the University of California Santa Barbara.
+I am also a research associate with the Broom Center for Demography.
+I study and teach topics related to health geography, demography, and infectious disease epidemiology.

-The central focus of Dr. Cassel's research is on geographic mobility, sexual health, and HIV prevention.
-She studies social and behavioral determinants of HIV transmission dynamics – or in other words how and why certain people are more susceptible to HIV, and how, where and why HIV spreads to other people.
-Most often, Dr. Cassel examines how migration and human mobility is associated with HIV transmission.
+The central focus of my research is on geographic mobility, sexual health, and HIV prevention.
+I study social and behavioral determinants of HIV transmission dynamics – or in other words how and why certain people are more susceptible to HIV, and how, where and why HIV spreads to other people.
+Most often, I examine how migration and human mobility is associated with HIV transmission.
 This entails analyzing mobile individuals’ sexual behavior and risk of acquiring HIV, and how different social and physical environments influence that risk.
-She is also interested in how human mobility connects different sexual networks and thus influences HIV transmission across populations.
-Lastly, Dr. Cassel use mathematical models to explore the importance of social and behavioral determinants in HIV transmission dynamics.
+I also am interested in how human mobility connects different sexual networks and thus influences HIV transmission across populations.
+Lastly, I use mathematical models to explore the importance of social and behavioral determinants in HIV transmission dynamics.
 These models answer hypothetical “what if” questions to help policy makers decide how to implement HIV interventions.

 - PhD (Princeton University)